NaClSSS/NVB/README.md

 ## Some additional explanations:

-1. Composite view: By overlapping some existing views, part of a composite view can be generated.
+1. Composite view: By overlapping some existing views or aligning some views closely to each other (NVB provides such alignment functionality), composite views can be created.
 2. Multiple models: If data from multiple models is needed, simply create multiple builders.
 Finally, calling the run method of one of the builders can generate the interface.
 3. Other transformations: Other transformations like TSNE can also be added to the relationship tree (participating in dynamic response after modifying the data) by using `data.apply_transform(OtherTransform(tsne))`.
 If the TSNE transformation does not need to record relationships, it can be used directly with `tsne(data)`.